armand0e/TrustyOldLuma/README.md

+# SETUP INSTRUCTIONS
-# Setup Steam Family Sharing
+## Setup Steam Family Sharing
 1. Open the steam launcher, and have whoever is sharing their game with you login to their steam account on your computer
 > Keep in mind, the steam account must stay logged in on at all times for family sharing to work
 2. Once logged into their steam account, open Steam settings